Ad

-A crate is an essential tool in the potty training process because it helps your dog learn how to "hold it" and, more importantly, it allows you to predict when she'll need to go, so you can take her outside and reward her for going in the right spot.
+A crate is an essential tool in the potty training process because it helps your pup learn how to “hold it” and, more importantly, it allows you to predict when your pup will need to go, so you can take her outside and reward her for going in the right spot.

-1. Buy a crate that's big enough for your dog to stand up and turn around in comfortably, but not much bigger.
-If it's too roomy she may potty in one side and hang out in the other.
+1. Buy a crate that’s big enough for your pup to stand up and turn around in comfortably, but not much bigger than that.
+If it’s too roomy your pup will potty on one side, and hang out in the other.

-3. Close the crate door with your dog inside.
-Sit outside the crate and quietly praise her for chewing her toy.
+3. Close the crate door with your pup inside.
+Sit outside the crate and quietly praise your puppy for chewing her toy.

-Do this three or four times in a row, at least four times a day, starting with your dog's first day home and for two or three days thereafter.
+Repeat this three or four times in a row, at least four times a day, starting with your pup’s first day home and for two or three days thereafter.

-DogTime tip: Start this exercise with a hungry pooch, keep the sessions short and sweet, and let her eat out of a food-stuffed chew toy beforehand, so she knows what to do with it when she's behind her crate door.
+DogTime tip: Start this exercise with a hungry pup, keep the sessions short and sweet, and let her eat out of a food-stuffed chew toy beforehand, so she knows what to do with it.

 Troubleshooting